hantsy/spring-reactive-sample/docs/data-neo4j-auditing.md

 * `CreatedBy` will retrieve the current auditor from  `ReactiveAuditorAware`  and fill it when saving the entity.
 * `LastModifiedBy` will retrieve the current auditor from  `ReactiveAuditorAware`  and fill it when updating the entity.

+The `CreatedDate` and `LastModifiedDate` can be applied on the traditional `java.util.Date`, the new Java 8 DateTime API and [Joda](https://www.joda.org) time types.

+The class type of `CreatedBy` and `ModifiedBy` are dependent  on the parameterized type of the declaration of `ReactiveAuditorAware` bean.

 Add a `ReactiveAuditorAware` bean to serve the auditor in the entity when saving and updating it.

 ```java